-What an amazing group of faculty we have for 2017!
+What an amazing group of faculty we have for 2018!
 Read on!
-(Instruments, followed by faculty names listed in Alphabetical Order)

 ELIZABETH CANTRELL, “Dr. Beth”, has taught children and adults at Suzuki Institutes and workshops throughout the United States for over 30 years.
 She is currently adjunct faculty at Mary Baldwin College in Staunton, Locally, she maintains a private studio at Crozet Arts.
 In addition to teaching, Dr. Cantrell has performed with Opera on the James, the Charlottesville Chamber Orchestra, the Waynesboro Symphony, the Richmond Symphony, Roanoke Symphony, and the Wintergreen Festival Orchestra.
 Dr. Cantrell earned degrees in cello performance and music history from the Oberlin Conservatory of Music, Florida State University, and the University of Georgia.
 Prior to moving to Virginia with her family in 2001, she was principal cellist for the Atlanta Ballet Orchestra, and was on the faculty of Kennesaw State University.
 She was active in the Atlanta area for 18 years as a teacher, chamber and orchestral performer, adjudicator, and recording studio musician.